wp-plugins/soliloquy-lite/readme.txt

 * (Soliloquy Carousel Addon)[http://soliloquywp.com/addons/carousel/?utm_source=orgrepo&utm_medium=link&utm_campaign=Soliloquy%2BLite] - transform your default WordPress slider into a responsive and easy-to-use carousel slider.

 == Changelog ==

+= 2.0.0 =
+* Upgrade to v2 architecture.
+Make sure you upgrade your sliders after updating!!
+* Fixed numerous bugs and other browser incompatibilities.
+* Transitioned to new data structure for better performance and security.
+* Faster loading times and better prevention of content shifting.
+* A shiny new interface for easily handling sliders.
+* Sliders can now be made right inside post/page screens!

 = 1.5.2 =
 * Fixed possible menu positioning conflict with other plugins.